SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/add-google-analytics-tag.md

 # How to add your Google Analytics tag to a mailing

+You can track the people visiting your website as a result of them reading your mailings by using the Google Analytics feature in SuperOffice Marketing.
 The Google Analytics tracking must be set in the [first step of for every mailing][1] you create.

 ## Requirements